MT3DMS UPGRADE

 is expressed in terms of sorbed mass per unit mass of bulk soil matrix.
 The unit for the immobile-liquid-phase

 concentration is expressed in terms of mass per unit volume of fluid.
-The structure of sorbed-phase or
+The structure of sorbed-phase

-immobile-liquid-phase UCN files is identical to that
+or immobile-liquid-phase UCN files is identical to

-be processed in the same manner as the latter.
+can be processed in the same manner as the latter.

 Major